PMBio/scLVM/README.md

 ##Problems ?

-If you want to use scLVM and encounter any issues, please contact us by email: fbuettner.phys@gmail.com
+If you want to use scLVM and encounter any issues, please contact us by email: fbuettner.phys at gmail dot com

 ##License